balunist/mbp_docs2/source/usage/quickstart.rst

 - When the parts being mapped are selected they are displayed in a selection table with the option to rotate the selected part.
 When selected this will force the part to be placed 90 degree rotate long edge to board grain direction.

-- When the :blue-bold:`Automatic Grain Alignment` option is set parts with a 3D appearance will have the part 3D grain align with the target board grain.
+- When the :blue-bold:`Automatic Grain Alignment` option is set, parts with a 3D appearance will have the part 3D grain align with the target board grain.
 When modeling you can rotate the 3D grain as desired and the corresponding part will be mapped to the target board aligning it with it's grain.